optik-aper/beans_api/README.md

 ## Notes

-In a production use case I would make several improvements, most of which are pretty obvious best practice.
+In a production use case I would make several improvements, most of which are pretty obvious best practices.
 I've forgone them here just to make it easier to demonstrate the stated requirements of the task.

 - Persistent data storage in a database (and eliminate the need to generate IDs and have janky lookup loops)
 - Split models/controllers into separate files/directories
-- Require authorization headers and an API key.
-I've left it out here just for sake of ease
+- Require authorization headers and an API key
 - More thorough error handling and more detailed error messages
-- Deploy versioning on API URIs to maintain consistency with updates
+- Deploy versioning on API URIs to maintain consistency with updates (eg.
+  /api/v1/beans/ ...)
 - Allow batch record POST creation
 - Allow PATCH requests to update with partial data, if necessary
-- This goes along with the persistent data store, but there's some ambiguity as to whether we should allow duplicate type-region-roast records.
+- This goes along with the persistent data store, but there's some ambiguity as to whether we should allow duplicate type/region/roast records.
 I chose to allow duplicates because it's unclear.
-Ideally something like a batch number would serve has natural primary ID and would reduce the need for duplicate checking
+Ideally something like a lot number would serve has natural primary ID and would reduce the need for duplicate checking
 - Implement an automated testing suite to ensure changes aren't going to break